radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 $ cd ..
 ```

-3. Create basic executable `init` script that will be run by kernel as a first process
+3. Create basic executable `init` script that will be run by kernel as a first process.
 ```shell
 $ cd initramfs
 $ touch ./init